rpede/tutorial-react-ci/README.md

   run: npm run test
 ```

+*NOTE: make sure it indentation is correct.*

 Commit and push!

 Again, we have a failing workflow.

-Try and fix it.
+See if you can fix it!

 _Hint: look at `src/api.test.ts`_

 ## 5. Test coverage

+Generally, each test only tests part of the application code.
-How can you tell if the tests have covered enough of the application code?
+So, how can you tell if the tests have covered enough of the application code?

-To answer that question we need to generate a coverage report.
+To answer that question, we need to generate a coverage report.
-It can tell you what lines of you application were executed by the tests and
+It can tell you what lines of your application was executed by the tests and
 summarize it into a percentage.

 Output looks like this: